anthonyrys/cardjitsu-bot/README.md

 ## how to use
 ### self-hosting
 1. create a discord application & bot [here](https://discord.com/developers/applications)
-2. add the bot to your desired discord with the following permissions:
+2. add the bot to your discord server with the following permissions:
 > manage roles,
 > manage channels,
 > moderate members,